geekjimbo/camel-cbr/README.md

 Build and Deploy the Sample
 ---------------------------

+1. Copy the contents of <root>/config/serviceProperties.cf to ${karaf.home}/etc
-1. Change your working directory to `camel-blueprint-cbr` directory.
+2. Change your working directory to `camel-blueprint-cbr` directory.
 * Start JBoss Fuse
 * In the JBoss Fuse console, enter the following command: